 PROFESSIONAL DEVELOPMENT OF RESIDENT ARTIST AND INTERN COMPANIES Strengthen the artistic resources of the Festival and help us achieve further excellence by providing underwriting for scholarships, stipends, and advanced professional training for our Resident Artists and intern company .

-NEW FREE SHAKESPEARE IN THE PARK MUSICAL: AS YOU LIKE IT (SUMMER 2018)
+NEW FREE SHAKESPEARE IN THE PARK MUSICAL: AS YOU LIKE IT

 Music has always been an important element of Free Shakespeare in the Park.
-With your support, we will achieve a new standard of excellence and “up our game” by engaging renowned composers and our Resident Artists in a robust artistic development process for FSP 2018.
+With your support, we will achieve a new standard of excellence and “up our game” by engaging renowned composers and our Resident Artists in a robust artistic development process during 2018.
 The creation process will incorporate themes central to contemporary living in the Bay Area: income disparity and our relationship to nature.